mateus-f-torres/barefoot/README.md

 # Barefoot
 A boilerplate for a React Redux SPA.
 Complete with configurations and tools for a more agile development.
-Create from scratch (no CRA here) and in constant improvement as my knowledge grows
+Create from scratch (no CRA here) and in constant improvement as my knowledge grows.

 ## Index
 * [Installation](#installation)